Grant money from One Great Hour of Sharing helps oppressed and disadvantaged achieve self-sufficiency

 Tags: achieve self-sufficiency, beach women's, beach women's cooperative, community, disadvantaged youth, dominican republic, group members, hopkins village, liberia and sierra, liberia and sierra leone, oppressed and disadvantaged, performing arts, presbyterian church, project members, sandy beach, sandy beach women's, sandy beach women's cooperative, self-development of people, sierra leone, women's cooperative

-Ministries: Presbyterian Committee on the Self-Development of People, SDOP Sunday-April 7, 2019, Compassion, Peace and Justice
+Ministries: Presbyterian Committee on the Self-Development of People, SDOP Sunday-March 15, 2020, Compassion, Peace and Justice